-This colorful, flavorful and easy side dish is perfect alongside any protein.
+This gluten-free salad is a colorful, flavorful and easy side dish that is perfect alongside other vegetables and any protein.
 The curry flavor is subtle and the salad has a balanced mix of flavors & textures including a little crunch.
 Best part is it's easy to make and can be made ahead of time, so perfect for meal prep or if you're entertaining a crowd.
 Recipe adapted from Ina Garten's Curried Couscous Salad.

 Author: Healthy Gluten-Free Family